ameliarahman/ameliarahman.github.io/_posts/2023-12-17-join-on-coalesce.md

 <script src="https://gist.github.com/ameliarahman/21a61ca6a27c5773abb0ce7b828efd1e.js"></script>

 On the first attempt, I use `CASE WHEN` expression to fetch the data.
-When `table_a_1` column is not null then join on condition `table_a_1`, otherwise join with `id` column.
+When `column_a_1` column is not null then join on condition `column_a_1`, otherwise join with `id` column.
 <script src="https://gist.github.com/ameliarahman/79b0ea419f49a543f8325057508e2bf9.js"></script>
-The `EXPLAIN ANALYZE` result is shown in the following image:
+The `EXPLAIN ANALYZE` result is shown in the following image.
+It takes more than 5seconds to execute:
 ![](../assets/img/join_coalesce/explain1.png)

 Change the query using `COALESCE` expression in the condition.
 Referring to <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-coalesce/" target="_top"> PostgreSQL COALESCE </a>, The COALESCE function accepts an unlimited number of arguments.
 It returns the first argument that is not null.
 If all arguments are null, the COALESCE function will return null.